Alvin Mfg. Co. / Alvin-Bederhase Co. / Alvin Silver Co. /

 American Souvenir Co.

-American Souvenir Co. for the 1901 Buffalo, NY Pan American
+company primarily for the 1901 Buffalo, NY, Pan American Exposition; these

-Exposition and manufactured by the Joseph Seymour Mfg.
+spoons were manufactured by the Joseph Seymour Mfg.
 Co.
+When the

 Valerio Albarello, Inc.